GrokImageCompression/grok/README.md

-This is a fork of the OpenJPEG JPEG 2000 codec http://www.openjpeg.org/
+This is a high performance open source JPGE 2000 codec, based on the OpenJPEG reference implementation fo the standard

 Please see LICENSE file for license details.

+Also, see the WIKI for library usage.